 - No ongoing monthly account keeping fees.

 - Education program.
 This program was implemented in September 2010 and designed to help a growing number of ineligible West Australians (mainly through too much debt) become eligible for a Keystart loan.
-The program has over 600 participants and has proved successful in its aims since inception.
+Over 160 participants have succesfully completed the program since inception.

 Keystart is governed by the Corporations Act and regulated by the Australian Securities and Investments Commission.
-It also has one shareholder: the WA Department of Housing.
+It also has one shareholder: the WA Housing Authority.

 What else is different?